JamesLochhead/EfficientSQS/README.md

   to sending them to this service.
 Alternatively, you can fork this code and write that code yourself.
 - Use firewalls to restrict access to this service.

+## Architecture

+- There are three processes that independently.
+- A web server process (using Gin) put requests into a Redis queue.
+- Redis running as a standalone process (non-HA).
+- A polling process that pops items from the Redis queue, bin-packs, batches them, and then sends them to SQS.